aeevered/continuous-glucose-monitor-analysis/README.md

-# [Explore Risk ]
+# Figures for Data Science Risk Analyses

 #### -- Project Status: [Active]
 #### -- Project Disclaimer: This work is for [Exploration]
  ## Project Objective
-The purpose of this project is to create visualizations for the risk simulation analyses.
+The purpose of this project is to create visualizations for exploratory analysis of Tidepool Data Science Team risk analyses.
+This includes:
+- Missed insulin pulses analysis (insulin_pulses_animation.py, insulin_pulses_figures.py)
+- iCGM Sensitivity Analysis (icgm_sensitivity_analysis_report_figures.py, icgm_sensitivity_analysis_figures_and_tables.py)
+- Replay Loop Analyses (replay-loop-animations.py)

 ## Definition of Done
-This phase of the project will be done when figures are approved and moved to a more permanent (non-exploratory) repository.
+This phase of the project will be done when exploratory analysis for these projects is completed and final figures are approved.
+This project can then become a more permanent (non-exploratory) repository for final report figures.

 ## Project Description
-This project is for exploring different figures for https://tidepool.atlassian.net/browse/DATA-260.
-See Jira card for additional context and project steps.
+This project is for creating different figures for exploratory analysis

+This includes:
+- Missed insulin pulses analysis (insulin_pulses_animation.py, insulin_pulses_figures.py)
+- iCGM Sensitivity Analysis (icgm_sensitivity_analysis_report_figures.py, icgm_sensitivity_analysis_figures_and_tables.py)
+- Replay Loop Analyses (replay-loop-animations.py)

 ### Technologies (Update this list)
 * Python (99% of the time)